-Bioengineering student Salimah Hussien ’18 joined professors Robert Henry and Erin Bell of the department of civil and environmental engineering to serve as a mentor and help facilitate activities at the First Avenue Institute’s Girls Winter Camp.
-Twenty middle and high school students from the Soweto area of Johannesburg, where the 1976 Apartheid uprising began, attended the camp.
+Bioengineering student Salimah Hussien ’18 joined associate professors Robert Henry and Erin Bell of the department of civil and environmental engineering to serve as a mentor and help facilitate activities at the First Avenue Institute’s Girls Winter Camp.
+Twenty middle and high school students from the Soweto area of Johannesburg, where the 1976 apartheid uprising began, attended the camp.

 “The girls camp showed me that a small effort goes a long way,” says Hussien, who is from Ethiopia.
 “Participating in an international outreach program designed to encourage girls to pursue STEM careers is an important part of the work we do at UNH.”